cajones93/quizmaster/README.md

 A user can submit the quiz parameters form after selecting all parameters  | &check;
 Quiz parameter variables are passed from the index page to the game page | &check;
 The API returns questions and answers after clicking the start game button  | &check;
+A user can return to the index page by pushing the back to home buttons | &check;
 Choosing an answer moves onto the next question  | &check;
 Questions and answers are assigned to the correct places  | &check;
 Question and answer text is displayed correctly | &check;